Quantum networks with coherent routing of information through multiple nodes

 \section{Results}

-Let us start by formulating a general model of communication networks with quantum control over the trajectories connecting a sender to a receiver through intermediate nodes.
+Here we formulate a model of communication networks with quantum control over the trajectories connecting a sender to a receiver through intermediate nodes.

 In the basic scenario, illustrated in Figure \ref{fig:network}, the communication network is described by a directed graph, where the vertices represent communicating parties and the edges represent communication channels between them.
 When a communication channel is not used, we will model its input as being the `vacuum state', a state orthogonal to all the states used to encode information.
-This modelling is inspired by the concrete example of quantum communication with polarisation qubits, where the information is encoded in the subspace generated by the one-photon states $| 1\>_{ \st k, H } \otimes | 0\>_{ \st k, V } $ and $| 0\>_{ \st k, H } \otimes | 1\>_{ \st k, V }$, while the absence of inputs is described by the vacuum state $| 0\>_{ \st k, H } \otimes | 0\>_{ \st k, V } $, where $\st k$ denotes the wave vector and $H (V)$ horizontal (vertical) polarisation.
+This modelling is inspired by quantum communication with polarisation qubits, where the information is encoded in the subspace generated by the one-photon states $| 1\>_{ \st k, H } \otimes | 0\>_{ \st k, V } $ and $| 0\>_{ \st k, H } \otimes | 1\>_{ \st k, V }$, while the absence of inputs is described by the vacuum state $| 0\>_{ \st k, H } \otimes | 0\>_{ \st k, V } $, where $\st k$ denotes the wave vector and $H (V)$ horizontal (vertical) polarisation.